lukegabriel520/bsp-housing-transmission/README.md

 Hi there.
 This repo is my attempt to answer a simple question with real data tools: when the Bangko Sentral ng Pilipinas (BSP) moves interest rates, how long does it take for home prices to feel it, and which types of homes move the most?

 I built this because rate hikes kept making headlines, and I wanted to see the link between policy, mortgage payments, and property prices in plain numbers.
 Condos and single-detached homes do not react the same way.
 I wanted to show that.
+(P.S I intend to move out soon enough so renting prices in high-rated cities would extremely empty my alr empty pockets)

 ## Why this exists